Te-k/metadatalysis/README.md

   --display, -d {all,useful,file,none}
                         What do you want displayed?
-  --children, -c        Tries to parse metadata of files within files
+  --children, -c        Tries to parse metadata of files within files --summary, -s SUMMARY
+                        Generate and dumps a summary of the data in a given file
 ```

 Example: `python metadatanlysis.py FOLDER -c -l all -d file -o metadata.csv -o metadata.json`